 - Access to on-campus facilities and study space

-NE STEM 4U follows the LPS Academic Calendar.
+NE STEM 4U follows the Lincoln Public Schools Academic Calendar.
 The schools use 16-week sessions to break down the schedule of after-school providing.
-With each session, we introduce new lessons and may work with new students, depending on the school’s program policy.
+With each session, we introduce new activities and may work with new participants and schools.

 - Amy Klar

 - Nestor Hernandez